yazi-rs/yazi-rs.github.io/usage/configuration/yazi.md

 ## preview

 - tab_size: Tab width
-- max_width: Maximum preview width for images and videos
+- max_width: Maximum preview width for images.
+Do a `yazi --clear-cache` to take effect after changing this.
-- max_height: Maximum preview height for images and videos
+- max_height: Maximum preview height for images.
+Do a `yazi --clear-cache` to take effect after changing this.
 - cache_dir: The system cache directory is used by default, and the cached files will go away on a reboot automatically.
 If you want to make it more persistent, you can specify the cache directory manually as an absolute path.

 ## opener